Guide·May 3, 2026·2 min read

 Loan Decisioning in 2026

-The shift from rule engines maintained by IT to policy tools managed directly by credit officers is the defining change of the current cycle.
-Tools like the Decisioning Canvas let credit officers edit and deploy policy logic without writing code or waiting for engineering sprints.
+The shift from rule engines maintained by IT to policy tools managed directly by credit and risk teams is the defining change of the current cycle.
+Tools like the Decisioning Engine let credit officers edit and deploy policy logic without writing code or waiting for engineering sprints.

 For a deeper look at the credit framework that feeds into decisioning, see our guide to the 5 Cs of credit for modern underwriters.
 And if you’re evaluating where decisioning sits relative to your loan management system, the comparison in loan management system vs. decisioning platform is worth reading before you buy.

 See loan decisioning in action.
-Book a walkthrough.
+Book a demo, or start free and run a loan application yourself.